womoemi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-functions of nested loops in c programming
+ nested loops for c programming